zamyafoobi/WowClassicGrindBot/README.md

 ### Repeatable Quests Handin

 In theory if there is a repeatable quest to collect items, you could set up a NPC task as follows.
-See 'Bag requirements' for Requirements format.
+See 'Bag requirements' for [Requirement(s)](#Requirement) format.
 ```json
 {
     "Name": "Handin",